Luno-lab/luno-assets/README.md

 This command:
 - Scans all files in the `assets/` directory
-- Verifies that all files have .svg extension
+- Verifies that all files have .webp extension
-- Checks if SVG files contain basic SVG tags
+- Checks if WebP files are valid using sharp
 - Provides a summary report